Donate your time to help give

 As Executive Director for this amazing organization, I am so fortunate to combine two of my passions: running and working with kids.
 To lace up my shoes alongside these GOTR girls and watch the perils of adolescence melt into the pavement with every lesson and every foot strike gives me boundless joy.
 Crossing a 5k finish line for the first time is life-changing for many of these girls.
 Witnessing them grow in character and confidence along the way is life-changing for me.

 I want every girl, no matter what age, to be confident in the decisions she makes in life.
 I take an active role in GOTRLV to make a difference because I believe that this program is making a positive impact on young women in Las Vegas.
 I am endlessly dedicated to inspire one girl at a time to embrace her inner spirit and lead a joyful, happy and confident life.
 During my time as a coach and having witnessed the program in action, I know we are making this difference.
-My favorite part of GOTRLV has been to hear the stories and see the faces of the girls, their parents and our fabulous volunteers and how Girls on the Run inspires them.

 As the mother of three girls, instilling a sense of self confidence, empowerment, and a "can do" attitude is a priority for me.
 Working with Girls on the Run Las Vegas has allowed me to see these areas made a priority in the lives of hundreds of girls in the valley.
 Seeing our GOTR girls work so hard during the season and joining in their celebratory 5K at the end of the program fills my heart with such joy.
 I am excited for the day when my own girls are old enough to be part of the GOTR program and show off their GOTR spirit!